-Tell your doctor if you have or have had any medical conditions, especially the following:
+Tell your doctor if you have or have had any of the following medical conditions:

-- kidney problems
+- · kidney problems

-- · liver problems
+- liver problems

 - adrenal, pituitary or thyroid gland problems.

-Tell your doctor if you are pregnant or planning to become pregnant.
+Tell your doctor if you are pregnant or plan to become pregnant.

 Pregnancy may make managing your diabetes more difficult.
 Insulin needs usually decrease during the first three months of pregnancy and increase during the last six months.
 Your doctor can discuss with you the risks and benefits involved.